peterlidee/mocking-useRouter-useSearchParams-next-13/blog/part1.md

 I used a fresh `create-next-app` (13.4.8) install with typescript and eslint.
 Cleaned out the boilerplate, added all `Jest` packages, added `eslint` packages for `Jest` and configured them.

 Note: I originally tried building this with radio inputs but due to a bug in `Next 13`, it didn't work properly.
-I left the files in the repo in case you are interested (TODO link).
+I left the [files in the repo](https://github.com/peterlidee/mocking-useRouter-useSearchParams-next-13/tree/main/app/sortListBugged) in case you are interested.

 ## Get query strings